skyssolutions/lynxchan/Readme.md

+# Status:
+Pre-alpha: 3 checkpoints to alpha.
+Alpha: 14 checkpoints to beta.
+Beta: 7 checkpoints to release.

 # About
 **LynxChan** is a chan engine designed with the following goals in mind:
 1. Support users not using javascript for the basic functions.